What is a heat dome? Extreme temperatures in the Pacific Northwest, explained

 The worst heat extends from British Columbia in Canada south into Washington, Oregon, Idaho, Montana and California.
 The town of Lytton in British Columbia hit 116 degrees on Sunday, breaking Canada's all-time record high by 3 degrees.

 Portland broke its all-time record Saturday, hitting 108 degrees, and then blew past it again Sunday with a 112-degree reading.
-Monday's high in the area is forecast to reach an astonishing 115.
+Monday afternoon, the city reached an astonishing 115 degrees.

 Seattle also set a new all-time record of 104 on Sunday and is expected to beat it handily with a forecast high of 111 Monday.
 That would beat the old daily record by 21 degrees.